 A type of physical deposition is physical vapor deposition (PVD), which occurs in a vacuum.
-Sputtering is a type of PVD
+Sputtering is a type of PVD.

-Also known as vacuum deposition or vacuum coating, physical vapor deposition (PVD) is a processes where source material starts from a condensed phase and then transports through a vacuum or low pressure gaseous environment in the form of vapor (plasma).
+Also known as vacuum deposition or vacuum coating, physical vapor deposition (PVD) is a process where source material starts from a condensed phase and then transports through a vacuum or low pressure gaseous environment in the form of vapor (plasma).
 The vapor then condenses on a substrate to produce a thin film coating.

 PVD is a physical process, not a chemical process.
-The most common types of PVD are 1) evaporation, where heated source material evaporates and then condenses on to a substrate and 2) sputtering. where source material is bombarded by gas ions, causing molecules to eject on to a substrate.
+The most common types of PVD are 1) evaporation, where heated source material evaporates and then condenses on to a substrate and 2) sputtering, where source material is bombarded by gas ions, causing molecules to eject on to a substrate.

 Sputtering (sputter deposition) is a method used to create thin films and is a type of physical vapor deposition.
 Unlike some other vapor deposition methods, the material does not melt.
 Instead, atoms from the source material (target) are ejected by momentum transfer from a bombarding particle, typically a gaseous ion.

 Process sequence: In the basic, single cathode gaseous ion sputtering configuration, the sputtering process sequence is as follows: